leegal1992/learningsteps-terraform/README.md

 ![Ownership check root cause continued](./screenshots/28c-ownership-check-root-cause.png)

-*Listing all apps with the colliding display name and checking ownership confirms neither existing app belongs to this account - the true root cause of the "insufficient privileges" error.*

-The fix was to use a unique display name, which registered cleanly:
+Neither existing app belonged to me, one had no owner at all and the other belonged to a classmate.
+Using a unique display name fixed it right away, no role changes needed.

 ```powershell
 $APP_ID = az ad app create --display-name learningsteps-oauth2-proxy-lee `